slipx06/sunsynk-power-flow-card/docs/contribute/devcycle.rst

 *******

-There are no automated tests for this project, however it is expected that any development work is tested against a HA Server with both CalDav and Google Calendar attached, this ensures no adverse impact is added with the feature or bugfix.
+There are no automated tests for this project, however it is expected that any development work is tested against a HA Server with workgin inverter integration, this ensures no adverse impact is added with the feature or bugfix.

 **********
 Versioning